 The Company decided in December 2013 and announced on January 2, 2014 that it had made a decision to exit Uzbekistan and surrender its rights under the PEC due to changes in the business climate and political environment.
 The Company's decision was principally as a result of problems encountered by Tethys Production Uzbekistan (the trading name of the Company's subsidiary, BHCL) in receiving allocation and payment for the delivery of crude oil to the Fergana refinery.
 Uzbek authorities have requested access to certain records of BHCL.
-Such inspections are relatively commonplace in the FSU.
-To date, the Company has received two claims as a result of the tax inspection undertaken, the risk of crystallisation of these claims is considered by the Company to be remote.
+Although the Company does not expect that claims or charges against the Company or its subsidiaries will be initiated by the authorities, the Company will incur expenses, which may be significant, relating to its exit from Uzbekistan and possible assessments of costs as a result of inspections or reviews of its records by Uzbek authorities.
 Moreover, as a result of problems encountered by the Company with the Fergana refinery, the Company may be unable to recover payment for oil previously delivered to the Fergana refinery (estimated at USD1.6 million) which has been written down in the audited 2014 Consolidated Financial Statements.
 Political, regulatory and similar risks are reviewed by Management and were further reviewed by the Strategic Risk Committee of the Board at which mitigating strategies and policies were discussed and agreed.
 The Strategic Risk Committee was discontinued in November 2014 by the new Board with strategic risk being reserved for the entire Board.